HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 `helm upgrade -n <namespace> -f <custom-values.yaml> <prefix> <chart>`

-After the update is completed, this would trigger a restart for all the containers mentioned [below](#containers), you can verify the time zone of the containers by running the following command:

-`kubectl -n <namespace> exec <pod-name> -- /usr/bin/date`

-If there are multiple containers in the pod, you can specify the container name as well:

-`kubectl -n <namespace> exec <pod-name> -c <container-name> -- /usr/bin/date`

 If you wish to go back to the **UTC**, you can just pass an empty string to the `containerTimezone` field.